efournier92/Notes/Seminars/TealiumTrainingWorkshop2019/TealiumTrainingWorkshop2019.md

     - `page_type`

 ### `utag.handler.iflag`
-- The "Everythin is OK" Flag
+- The "Everything is OK" Flag
   - If we don't see that, we need to double-check our implementation

 ### `utag.loader.cfg`